 Journeyman Electrician Salary: What You’ll Earn in 2026

-A journeyman electrician in the US earns a median salary of around $62,350 per year, according to BLS May 2024 data — but real-world pay varies significantly depending on where you work, whether you’re union or non-union, and what you specialize in.
-Some journeymen in high-cost states or union positions clear $90,000–$100,000+ annually when overtime is factored in.
+A journeyman electrician in the US earns a median salary of $34.37 per hour — or $71,490 per year on a mean annual basis — according to the Bureau of Labor Statistics OEWS May 2025 release.
+That’s a meaningful jump from prior years, and real-world pay goes higher still depending on where you work, whether you’re union or non-union, and what you specialize in.
+IBEW journeymen in major metro areas regularly clear $90,000–$110,000+ when overtime is factored in.

-If you’re finishing up your apprenticeship and wondering what to expect, or you’re weighing whether to go union, this guide breaks down exactly what journeyman electricians earn across every state, what separates the higher earners from average, and what comes next on the pay scale.
+If you’re finishing your apprenticeship and want to know what to expect on your first journeyman paycheck, or you’re weighing union vs. non-union, this guide breaks down exactly what journeyman electricians earn across every state, what separates the higher earners from average, and what the pay scale looks like once you’re ready to move up.

 Table of Contents